 Some of my favorite memories are in Hawaii.
 It is absolute paradise in every sense—rich in culture, stunningly beautiful, and loaded with amazing produce.
 I always feel intense gratitude for the gifts of the islands.
-It is an amazing place that is rich in history and tradition.
+Rich in history and tradition, it is an amazing place.

 Poke is a very popular traditional dish from Hawaii.
 The centerpiece of the meal is raw fish (usually tuna or octopus).
 While there are a variety of approaches to seasoning the fish, many recipes incorporate soy sauce, sesame oil, green onions and sesame seeds.
 Inspired by poke, I came up with a fast, fresh, delicious vegan “poke” bowl that’s perfect for lunch or the warmer months of the year.